RHReynolds/RNAseqProcessing/README.md

 - fastp: ```Aim2_TestQCandAlignment/QC_RNAseq_samples/prealignmentQC_fastp_noperreadcutting.R```
 - fastp with trimmomatic settings: ```Aim2_TestQCandAlignment/QC_RNAseq_samples/prealignmentQC_fastp.R```

-A comparison and explanation of these various tools, in addition to a general description of the workflow of QC can be here: ```Aim2_TestQCandAlignment/Rmd_workflow/```
+A comparison and explanation of these various tools, in addition to a general description of the workflow of QC can be seen here: ```Aim2_TestQCandAlignment/Rmd_workflow/```